2023 Schools for a Doctorate Highly Focused on Structural Biology Major in the Far Western US Region

 It’s not easy to decide which college to attend when there so many options available for students.
 College Factual was founded, in part, to help students make the decision as to what would be the best school for them.
 Our “Schools for a Doctorate Highly Focused on Structural Biology Major in the Far Western US Region” ranking is part of that endeavor.

-This year’s “Schools for a Doctorate Highly Focused on Structural Biology Major in the Far Western US Region” ranking looked at 2 colleges that offer degrees in a bachelor’s in structural biology.
-That schools that top this list have a program in structural biology in which the largest percentage of students at the school are enrolled.
+For this year’s “Schools for a Doctorate Highly Focused on Structural Biology Major in the Far Western US Region” ranking, we looked at 2 colleges that offer a degree in structural biology.
+The colleges and universities that top this list are recognized because their structural biology program is one of the largest majors offered at the school.

 For more information, check out our ranking methodology.